AJ-54/SatoshiBox/README.md

 ### Requirements:
 Make sure you have [Python](https://www.python.org/downloads/) and [Pip](https://pip.pypa.io/en/latest/installing/#installing-with-get-pip-py) installed.
 Python version >= 3.6 is required.

-You also need Django, and other dependencies These can be installed by running:
+You also need Django, and other dependencies.
+These can be installed by running:

 ```
 pip install -r requirements.txt